kovitikus/hecate-mud/docs/evennia/Handlers.md

 There's a catch though.
 You now have to "save" your information twice instead of once.
 You'll still do your normal database save; such as `owner.db.hp = 10`, but you'll also need to add `self.hp = 10` as well.

-Essentially we've traded adding an extra line of code that gets info from the database to an extra line of code that saves to the handler.
+Essentially we've traded adding an extra line of code that gets info from the database for an extra line of code that saves to the handler instead.
 So long as you always adjust the handler's version of the variable alongside the database change, your handler data should always be equal to the database.

 > **TIP:** [Unit testing](https://www.evennia.com/docs/latest/Unit-Testing.html) would be a good candidate for checking that your data matches your expectations.